June 20, 2015

 - A spot in Mudder Nation

-Featuring some of North America’s steepest climbs and most-dramatic slopes, Whistler is one Olympic-sized Tough Mudder course.
-A gritty combination of rocky natural terrain and perilous, man-made formations, Olympic Park has already tested the world’s fiercest, most iron-willed athletes.
+Featuring some of North America’s steepest climbs and most dramatic slopes, Whistler is one Olympic-sized Tough Mudder course.
+A gritty combination of rocky natural terrain and perilous, man-made formations, Whistler Olympic Park has already tested the world’s fiercest, most iron-willed athletes.
 Now it’s your turn to earn your orange on the land of silver and gold.

 We will not release actual course details until two weeks before the event.
 (What, did you think we were going to give it away now?).
 Stay on your toes and keep training for all possible challenges – you might not know exactly what we have in store for you, but you can bank on plenty of mud, ice, fire, and electric shocks.
 We intend to make you earn that coveted orange headband…and the ice cold beer waiting for you at the finish line.